anitalu724/MutScape/README.md

 ## Reference
 ### If you use MutScape in your work, please cite
-> Cheng-Hua Lu*, Chia-Shin Wu*, Mong-Hsun Tsai, Liang-Chuan Lai, Eric Y. Chuang (2021) MutScape: an analytical toolkit for probing the mutational landscape in cancer genomics (Submitted)
+> Lu, C. H., Wu, C. H., Tsai, M. H., Lai, L. C., & Chuang, E. Y. (2021).
+MutScape: an analytical toolkit for probing the mutational landscape in cancer genomics.
+NAR genomics and bioinformatics, 3(4), lqab099.